 Our Protection Officers carry out regular premises inspections to make sure they meet the required safety standards.

 Protection Officers have legal powers which give them the right to enter a premises and require you to produce relevant document for fire safety.
-Inspections follow our Enforcement Procedures Policy.
+Inspections follow our Enforcement Procedures Policy (PDF, 151KB).
 We maintain a Public Register of Notices that records all prohibition, restriction or enforcement notices that have been issued by us.

 If a premises does not meet the requirements of the Fire Safety Order 2005 we can issue one of three notices.